 The extensor pollicis longus tendon is prone to problems because it is so regularly used.
-Tendonitis of the extensor pollicis longus is a relatively common and painful condition.
-As with all types of tendonitis, the initial stages of recovery are usually aided by resting and icing the affected area.
+Tendinitis of the extensor pollicis longus is a relatively common and painful condition.
+As with all types of tendinitis, the initial stages of recovery are usually aided by resting and icing the affected area.
 Often the problem is caused by overuse and hence avoiding the action which caused the tendon to become inflamed is essential for a full recovery.
-More serious occurrences of extensor pollicis longus tendonitis may require additional treatment.
+More serious occurrences of extensor pollicis longus tendinitis may require additional treatment.

 @SkyWhisperer - I don’t recommend splints.
 They will immobilize your hands and that is not a condition you want.
 I suppose wearing them for a few hours might be okay but wearing them overnight is not, in my opinion.

 It’s interesting that the article mentions the triangle shape of the extensor pollicis longus muscle at the base of the thumb between the tendon muscles.
 Some time ago I saw an invention online that claimed to cure people of carpal tunnel syndrome.